esparta-io/generator-android-hipster/README.md

 # generator-android-hipster
 > Android generator based on MVP, Dagger2, RxJava, Java/Kotlin Stack and usefull libraries for Android

-## Advice: Beta stage, currently kotlin generation is broken...
+### Advice: Kotlin generation is broken...
 I'm working on full Java code generation and after that I will migrate code to kotlin.

 # How it works?